miquelvir/lsds-2026/projects/2-mapreduce/README.md

 ### [L5Q0] [15 marks] POST /jobs (*)

-The goal is to implement the [POST /jobs](#post-jobs) endpoint.
+Implement the [POST /jobs](#post-jobs) endpoint.
 This endpoint will be called by the client to create new MapReduce jobs.

 Test it with curl and paste a screenshot.

 ### [L5Q1] [5 marks] GET /jobs/{job_id} (*)

-The goal is to implement the [GET /jobs/{job_id](#get-jobs-job-id) endpoint.
+Implement the [GET /jobs/{job_id](#get-jobs-job-id) endpoint.
 This endpoint will be called by the client to get the status of jobs.

 Test it with curl and paste a screenshot.